Posts Tagged ‘Fiction’

 With an uncanny gleam in his eye Milton answered “Well, it’s probably best we don’t talk about that.”

 Savanelli appeared to accept that answer.
 Seemingly knowing not to push that subject further he then observed, “Your parents must be getting up there in age.
-Raising a teenager must be a lot for them to take on.”
+Raising a teenager is a lot for them to take on.”

 It was then Milton revealed what was truly on his mind.
 “It’s not my parents I’m worried about.”
 Milton took a deep breath after those words exited.
 He felt genuinely startled that this sentence had just come from his own lips.
 It was as though his words were prisoners escaping from his mouth before it occurred to his mind to close his jaw, keeping his thoughts trapped forever.